What do Gibraltarians want?

-Today’s post centres the attention of one of these parties: people.
+Today’s post centers the attention of one of these parties: people.
 What do Gibraltarians want?

 Several documents give us a clear idea of what Gibraltarians want.
 The 1967 and 2002 referendums made evident Gibraltarians want to remain under British sovereignty.
 Yet, in 2016, the Gibraltarians made explicit their wishes to remain in the European Union.
 Information about each of these cases below.